Last Updated on

 Birthdays?
 Oh yeah.

 This dish is basically perfect anytime the weather is cool enough to turn on your oven, and it has never disappointed.

 Tips and Tricks to making the BEST Spinach Madeline

-What is this spinach cooking liquid you speak of in the recipe?
+What is the spinach cooking liquid mentioned in the recipe?

 It’s the liquid you strain out of the spinach after it cooks.

 Why is this important?
 Because some of it goes back into the dish.

 I’ve made the mistake of throwing it away in the past without thinking.